How Much Do Psychiatrists Make? Psychiatrist Career Path

 Boards

 In the United States, the American Board of Psychiatry and Neurology works with some psychiatrists and neurologists.
-Becoming certified through this board is a way to show your patients your expertise and increase employment opportunities.
+Becoming certified through this board is a way to show your patients your expertise and increase employment opportunities, including potentially opening a personal practice.
 To remain on the board, you may be required to take continued education courses or participate in training to stay current on the best practices for your patients.

 Ilona Titova/EyeEm

-Once you've done the work to become a psychiatrist, the next step is finding a job and beginning the next chapter in your career.
-You may expect to spend some time working with patients to find medications that treat symptoms.
+Once you've done the work to become a psychiatrist, the next step is finding a job and beginning the next chapter along your career path.
+You may expect to spend some time working with patients to determine treatment plans that include finding medications that treat symptoms.
 However, you may also offer psychotherapy (though most psychiatrists do not conduct talk therapy while treating patients) or work with other psychiatrists to conduct research.

 As a psychiatrist, you'll specialize in the physical brain and how it interacts with behavior.
 Your training can prepare you to analyze a patient's health history, risks, and potential responses to treatment.
 You might diagnose mental health disorders, help your clients understand their symptoms, and prescribe medication.